zeinabourhane/zeinabourhane.github.io/publications.md

 **About the paper:**
 The study investigates the vertical stratification of microbial communities in the Salineta hypersaline wetland, a highly saline wetland ecosystem.
 Using sequencing and microbial ecology analyses, the paper characterizes how microbial diversity and community composition vary with sediment depth and environmental gradients, highlighting the ecological roles of microorganisms in hypersaline conditions.

-**Scope:** We investigated the vertical distribution of microbial taxa and functional groups in sediment layers, assessing how salinity, oxygen, and nutrient gradients shape community structure and ecosystem functioning.
+**Scope**: We investigated the vertical distribution of microbial taxa and functional groups in sediment layers, assessing how salinity, oxygen, and nutrient gradients shape community structure and ecosystem functioning.

-**Impact:** We provide insights into the depth-dependent organization of microbial communities in hypersaline wetlands, revealing potential microbial indicators of environmental conditions and enhancing understanding of biogeochemical processes in extreme ecosystems.
+**Impact**: We provide insights into the depth-dependent organization of microbial communities in hypersaline wetlands, revealing potential microbial indicators of environmental conditions and enhancing understanding of biogeochemical processes in extreme ecosystems.

 **My contribution**: Conducted experimental and performed the bioinformatics and wrote the original draft and biostatistics analyses

-**More information:**
+**More information**

-**Authorship:** Position of Bourhane: 1; Total number of authors: 7
+**Authorship**: Position of Bourhane: 1; Total number of authors: 7

 **Journal information**